RafaelSdeSouza/ADA8/README.md

 The tutorial is composed of theoretical and practical modules.

-The examples will be demonstrated in R but familiarity with the language is not a requirement.
+The examples will be demonstrated in R but _familiarity with the language is not a requirement_.

 People not familiar to R can follow all examples and discussions.